-These dogs can be particularly susceptible to eye problems, hip dysplasia and allergies.
+These dogs can be particularly susceptible to eye problems, hip dysplasia, and allergies.
 Though this is a large dog breed, they can also sometimes be susceptible to dwarfism.
-In addition, they can be susceptible to eczema.
-These issues can be treated with ease by your vet and they are not major health concerns.
+Also, they can be vulnerable to eczema.
+These issues can be treated with ease by your vet, and they are not major health concerns.

 Gerberian Shepsky Feeding